sjnj/sjnj.github.io/_posts/2014-3-3-Hello-World.md

 would be associated to noise.

-Finally, notice that higher variance variables just summarize more information of the dataset, but that does not mean that the would be more useful in every problem.
-In our example of Fig. 2, the first component may represent well how big is a person and would be the most useful if we want to predict the length of a person arm, however it would be negligible in comparison with the second component for predicting obesity.
+Finally, notice that higher variance variables just summarize more information of the dataset, but that does not mean that they would be more useful always.
+In our example of Fig. 2, the first component may represent well how big a person is  and would be the most useful variable if we want to predict the length of a person arm, however it would be negligible in comparison with the second component for predicting obesity.